jjherscheid/ts-mocks/README.md

 # Typescript Mocking Framework

-Create Mock objects for Typescript Classes and Interfaces Jasmine Spy is automatically created during setup method
+Create **Type-Safe** Mock objects for Typescript Classes and Interfaces Jasmine Spy is automatically created when mocking a method so it is still possible to use verification methods like toHaveBeenCalled().

 # Changes